 Polyphenolic substances derived from cocoa powder may contribute to a reduction in LDL cholesterol, an elevation in HDL cholesterol, and the suppression of oxidized LDL.

-Cocoa and Alzheimer's
+Cocoa and Alzheimer's disease

 It may help prevent amyloid beta protein inhibition which may be beneficial in Alzheimer's prevention.

-Cocoa and Blood Pressure
+Cocoa and Blood Pressure, hypertension

 Eating dark chocolate may help lower blood pressure, boost normal responses to insulin to keep blood sugar levels down, and improve blood vessel function in patients with high blood pressure, according to new research findings.
 All of these effects would be expected to decrease the risk of heart attack and stroke.
 The report in the July, 2005 journal Hypertension is just the most recent to link dark chocolate with beneficial health effects.
 In an earlier study, consumption of the bittersweet candy reduced blood pressure and increased insulin sensitivity in healthy subjects.
 Cocoa ingestion may help form more nitric oxide.
 Inclusion of small amounts of polyphenol-rich dark chocolate as part of a usual diet reduces BP and improves formation of vasodilative nitric oxide.